德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Vivek Arya - MD in Equity Research & Research Analyst

 • Yes.
 I guess maybe, to say -- ask the same question but in a different way, right?
-And with respect -- I mean, TI had the same strategy 2 or 3 years ago also, but we saw sales grow worse than peers last year.
+And with respect -- I mean, TI had the same strategy two or three years ago also, but we saw sales grow worse than peers last year.
 And sales are again growing worse than peers this year.
-So it's not a 1 quarter or 2 quarter phenomena.
-Sales have been undergrowing your peer group for almost 2 years now.
+So it's not a one quarter or two quarter phenomena.
+Sales have been undergrowing your peer group for almost two years now.
 And CapEx is growing while sales are declining.
 So that's why I'm questioning whether the strategy is still right, whether the results are actually justifying the strategy?

 • Dave Pahl - Head of IR & VP